 2014—Convenes The Partnership for Promoting Health IT Patient Safety, a private sector initiative that aims to develop an effective national framework for assuring patient safety in health IT through a collaborative multi-stakeholder effort.

 2015—Launches TruVu™, a visual, interactive tool that accelerates complex decision making by engaging stakeholders in an unbiased, transparent process designed to support cost, quality, and outcomes initiatives.

-2016—Launches ECRIgene™, a genetic test resource to guide evidence-based clinical policy and utilization decisions including a dynamic database of genetic tests and their key characteristics, evidence reports, and expert consults.
+2016—Launches ECRIgene™, a genetic test resource to guide evidence-based clinical policy and utilization decisions including a dynamic database of genetic tests.

 2010—The Smithsonian’s National Museum of American History accepted our donation of a prototype medical emergency crash cart, referred to as MAX.
 The cart was designed and patented by ECRI Institute’s founder, Joel J. Nobel, MD, while he was a surgical resident at Philadelphia’s Pennsylvania Hospital in 1965.

 2011—ECRI Institute is recognized as one of the top 33 medical innovations in Philadelphia since 1751 in a special timeline of Philadelphia-area medical innovations.

 2012—Modern Healthcare and ECRI Institute launch first online Technology Price Index, a monthly snapshot of prices paid for capital and supply items based on aggregated data from ECRI Institute member facilities.